tyler-vs/gwg-2018-fewd-scholarship/11-js-datatypes-and-variables/notes.md

 Comparisons between numbers will either evaluate to true or false and use operators which operate on given operands within the expression.

+### Logical Operators in JavaScript

+Used commonly with arithmetic.

 | --- | --- |
 | Operator | Meaning |
 | --- | --- |